Financial Information Verification Policy

 - The Office of Financial Aid has received the completed Verification Form along with copies of the student’s (and spouse’s if married) Federal Tax transcripts, and the Federal Tax transcripts for the student’s parents (if parent data was required on the FAFSA) for the tax year used on the FAFSA.

 - Copies of any other documents requested have been submitted to the GCU Office of Financial Aid.

 - The Office of Financial Aid has compared the federal processor results with the documents requested.

 - If verification reveals that data provided to the federal processor is accurate, verification is considered complete and awards will be finalized.

 If verification reveals that data provided to the federal processor is incorrect, the Office of Financial Aid will electronically correct data with the federal processor and the student will receive notification of the corrections, either by mail or e-mail, from the federal processor.
 If a financial aid offer has been extended to a first-time student, the award may be revised based on these corrections.

 The Consequences of Failing to Complete Verification

-Federal Student Aid will be withheld until verification is complete.
+Federal and/or State Student Aid will be withheld until verification is complete.

 If your application is selected for verification by the New Jersey Higher Education Assistance Authority (HESAA) for a New Jersey Tuition Aid Grant (TAG) award, you will receive notification directly from HESAA to provide additional documentation and your estimated TAG award will be removed from your aid package until HESAA confirms your eligibility.